vanshwassan/vitepress-docs/docs/guides/dapis/subscribing-to-dapis/index.md

 read from the configured dAPI.

-In order for OEV Searchers to be able to find your dApp and participate in the OEV auctions, you must register your dApp and all the proxies with API3 Ecosystem.
-To do this, click on **Register Proxy**.
+In order for OEV Searchers to be able to find your dApp and participate in the OEV auctions, you must register your dApp and all the proxies with [API3 Ecosystem](https://ecosystem.api3.org/).
+To do this, click on **Register Proxy** and fill out all the details about your dApp.

 To get started with using dAPIs, you can follow the [Reading a dAPI Proxy guide](/guides/dapis/read-a-dapi/).